facebook pixel

 So go ahead and enter yourself into the giveaway thingy below.
 The giveaway ends 12 a.m.
 EST on the 9th of January 2017, and I will announce the winners on my Instagram and FaceBook, and also in the Comments section of this blog.
 The deck will be sent via USPS (and I think I ought to be able to provide a tracking number as well).

-The giveaway has since ended, but you can still buy a copy of this lovely deck!
+The giveaway has since ended, but you can still buy a copy of the lovely Cathar Tarot deck on Amazon!

 Your Turn…